dslab-epfl/svshi/svshi/documentation/documentation.md

 First of all, some of the limitations described previously could be overcome:

 - SVSHI could program the devices without the need for the user to use ETS manually.
 During our research we came to the understanding that it is indeed possible but rather laborious; however, it could prove very useful for end-users, as they could work mostly without ETS.
-2 directions are possible: either a simpler approach in which SVSHI generates XML project files to be opened in ETS directly (the user just clicks download to program the devices), or we directly provide alongside SVSHI an ETS application that programs the devices.
+2 directions are possible: either a simpler approach in which SVSHI generates XML project files to be opened in ETS directly (the user just needs to click download to program the devices), or we directly provide alongside SVSHI an ETS application that programs the devices.
 - SVSHI could decentralize part of the programming to the devices.
 - SVSHI itself could be verified.
 This would, however, most likely need first a re-writing of a large part of the current platform, which was not written to be formally verified as-is.